CODAIT/spark-bench/readme.md

 ## Current Spark version supported by spark-bench: 2.1.1

 ## Documentation
 Visit the docs website: <https://sparktc.github.io/spark-bench/>

 ## Installation

-1. Grab the latest release from here: <https://github.com/ecurtin/spark-bench/releases/latest>.
+1. Grab the latest release from here: <https://github.com/Spark-TC/spark-bench/releases/latest>.
 2. Unpack the tarball using `tar -xvzf`.
 3. `cd` into the newly created folder.
+4. Set your environment variables
-4. Modify `SPARK_HOME` and `SPARK_MASTER_HOST` in `bin/spark-bench-env.sh` to reflect your environment.
+  - Option 1: modify `SPARK_HOME` and `SPARK_MASTER_HOST` in `bin/spark-bench-env.sh` to reflect your environment.
+  - Option 2: Recommended!
+Modify the config files in the examples and set `spark-home` and `spark-args = { master }` to reflect your environment.
+[See here for more details.](#option-2-recommended-modifying-example-config-files-to-include-environment-info)
 5. Start using spark-bench!